Study Finds Music Therapy Helps Cancer Patients

 Hitchens’ essay encapsulates the disdain that many feel for alternative and complementary cancer therapies ““ which is to say, anything outside of clinical medicine approved by the U.S. Food and Drug Administration or experimental medical treatments.
 These therapies are, skeptics believe, quackery that will, at best, do nothing and, at worst, hasten your demise.

-The evidence (pdf) from 30 studies involving 1,891 participants showed music interventions, in the careful language of such research, may improve patients’ anxiety, pain mood, quality of life and vital signs.
+It may surprise these skeptics, then, that a scientific review publipdf) from 30 studies involving 1,891 participants showed music interventions, in the careful language of such research, may improve patients’ anxiety, pain mood, quality of life and vital signs.
 The studies evaluated music interventions as a complementary therapy used in conjunction with clinical treatments such as chemotherapy, surgery and radiation therapy.

 They looked at music medicine, where recorded music is played for patients, and music therapy, which involves a therapist who engages the patient or plays an instrument in the room.
 Both showed positive results.
-Bradt said it was hard to evaluate whether one was better because there weren’t enough studies though she believes that music therapy, which can also engage family members, is clearly better.
+Bradt said it was hard to evaluate whether one was better because there weren’t enough studies though

 That’s because the point of music therapy isn’t always to soothe, Bradt said.
 Sometimes it’s a way of coping with worry about the next treatment or hospital visit.